MooersLab/writingLogTemplateInOrg/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# A Org-mode writing log template
+# Writing log for org-mode

 Use this writing log in parallel to the main writing project document to track your progress and record your plans.